Here are 6 legal points to help keep your social media activities on the straight and narrow.

 Buttons for sharing on Twitter may say “Tweet,” “Twitter,” or even just show a stylized bird.

 In addition, there are a number of other social media sites, too numerous to mention here.
-CSMonitor.com includes a range of social sharing options, which you can find at the bottom of stories under a large orange “plus-sign” button.
+Some pages on CSMonitor.com include additional social sharing options which can be accessed via the "More" button..

-Sharing using these built-in functions is OK without needing additional permission, because the very fact that the website has chosen to implement these functions means that the site is inviting this kind of sharing.
-The same thing goes for linking to videos on YouTube and other popular video sites, but note that some videos are authorized to be embedded, whereas others can only be linked to, depending on the selection made by the person or organization that posted the video in the first place.
+No further permission is needed to use these built-in sharing functions.
+The same thing goes for linking to videos on YouTube and other popular video sites, but note that some videos are authorized to be embedded, whereas others can only be linked to, depending on the selection made by whomever originally posted the video.

-For these reasons, you may consider limiting your social sharing of content belonging to others to content which is made available via the built-in sharing functions described above.
+For these reasons, you may wish to consider limiting your social sharing of content belonging to others to content which is made available via the built-in sharing functions described above.

-2. Ask yourself: do I have permission to cut and paste?
+2. Ask yourself: do I need permission to cut and paste?

 If, after reading the section above, you still feel that you absolutely have to cut and paste a whole article or image, then the next question is whether you need permission from the owner of that content to use it.
 After all, using copyrighted content without permission is the very definition of copyright infringement.